 [PHOTO: FLICKR USER MAGDALENA ROESELER]

-Some basic pointers from below:
+Some basic powerful question pointers

 Before you respond in a conversation, take a breath.
 Not an enormous, loud, obvious breath that screams out “I am trying a new technique for better listening!”
 No, just a normal, simple, ordinary breath.
 That’s it.
 The whole technique, right there.